batflorez/MorphoSegger/README.md

   * Deep Learning Toolbox
   * Global Optimization Toolbox
   * Parallel Computing Toolbox
+  * Mapping Toolbox (for intensimetrics function in Morphometrics)
   #### Others:
   * Running installation of [Fiji](https://fiji.sc/) and [MIJ](http://bigwww.epfl.ch/sage/soft/mij/)
   * Adapted code of SuperSegger and Morphometrics included in MorphoSegger package (see below for a list of modifcations).